miltonbolonha/gatsby-theme-v5-boilerplate/content/pages/politica-privacidade.md

 We will ask you for an authorization (double opt-in) before contacting for special offers.

-After anonymization of your data, the bulk of form data will be analyzed by farming revolution employees or third parties, e.g. to evaluate interest by region or by crop.
+After anonymization of your data, the bulk of form data will be analyzed by Milton Bolonha employees or third parties, e.g. to evaluate interest by region or by crop.

 ### Cookies